dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 In an ideal world with perfectly functioning supply networks, where neither stockouts nor overstocking occur, monitoring and measuring the quality of logistics services would not be needed.
 In practice, measuring and monitoring logistics performance is critical and indispensable.
 Not for generating "reports" and dashboards which may or not be used but rather for informing corrective action which changes and eventually optimises all inventory control parameters in order to increase and maximise stock availability while minimising stock wastage at health care facilities.
 Despite a plethora of statistics, indicators and key performance indicators, a comprehensive and complete performance management system only requires the collection of a handful of data fields at the healthcare facility level:
 - Number of stock items managed (and changes over time)
-- Monthly demand quantities (monthly aggregates or transaction quantities)
+- Monthly distribution quantities (monthly aggregates or transaction quantities)
 - Stock on hand quantities (at the end of the month or ideally in real-time)
 - Stock discards quantities
 - Stock correction quantities
 - Date and time of completion of monthly stock data reports
-- Date and time of stock transactions (where real-time systems are used) In addition to the above, the following data fields need to be recorded and stored in the national eLMIS system for all medical stores at all levels:
+- Date and time of stock transactions (where real-time systems are used)
+In addition to the above, the following data fields need to be recorded and stored in the national eLMIS system for all medical stores at all levels:
  - Batch number (serial number) and expiry dates of all healthcare products
  - Inventory control parameters (and any changes over time)